Beyond business: Why purpose’s moment is still ahead of us

-Here comes the shift: How purpose is bridging the divide - part one
+Here comes the shift: How purpose is bridging the divide: Part 1

 As 2025 comes to a close, I’m noticing something rare in a year marked by noise and division — alignment.
 Not perfect alignment, the world is far too messy for that, but a quiet, unmistakable coalescence around the idea that unity through shared purpose is no longer fringe, optional or idealistic.
 It is emerging instead as a realistic antidote to the destruction that division wreaks.
 Purpose, as a driver of future prosperity and human wellbeing, has crossed a threshold.
 The innovators have broken down the barriers, the early adopters have done their job and we are now unmistakably in early-majority territory.